-Sustainable working
+Sustainable working methods

 Doing our work as sustainably as possible: that is what we want to achieve, and we have already taken many steps in that direction.
 We also have our ambitions.
-That is why we have listed our own steps towards sustainable working.
+That is why we have listed our own steps towards sustainable operations.
 After all, water is our most circular raw material.

 Climate neutral and circular